top of page

 DR. KAITLYN GOUBEAU, LICSW

 Dr. Kaitlyn Goubeau is a licensed clinical social worker.
 She founded Center for Justice Social Work in 2020 after spending years building and implementing police social work programs.
 Kaitlyn began her journey at Everett Police Department and went on to help various police and fire departments.
-In addition to CJSW, Kaitlyn owns and operates a private counseling clinic called Soundview Wellness.
 She is passionate about teaching and mentoring social workers as well as developing policy and supporting legislative changes to create more healing focused communities.
-Kaitlyn received the Red Cross Clare Waite Humanitarian Award for her work with Everett Police Department as well as the NASW Washington Chapter's President's Award for the work that CJSW is doing with the City of Arlington, Arlington Police, and North County Fire.
-Kaitlyn and her husband both grew up in Stanwood where they continue to reside today with their two golden retrievers.
+Kaitlyn received the Red Cross Claire Waite Humanitarian Award for her work with Everett Police Department as well as the NASW Washington Chapter's President's Award for the work that CJSW is doing with the City of Arlington, Arlington Police, and North County Fire.
+Kaitlyn received her Doctorate and Masters of Social Work from the University of Southern California and her Bachelor of Arts from Gonzaga University.

 THERAPIST